jmholzer/probabilistic/README.md

 8. `solver_method`: (optional) a string of either 'newton' or 'brent', indicating which solver to use.
 Default is 'brent'

 <b>3 examples of options data is provided in the `data/` folder, downloaded from Yahoo Finance.</b>

-Note that oipd only uses call options for now.
-Incorporating information from puts can be a future feature worth considering.
+Note that oipd only uses call options data for now.

 ```python
 from probabilistic import cli